a close up of a computer screen with a triangle pattern

 That blueprint is called a data model—a visual and logical map that defines how data is stored, how different elements relate to each other, and how it all fits into your system.

 At the heart of the data modeler role is this structured representation, which often takes the form of either schemas using entity-relationship (ER) modeling or more structured diagrams using Unified Modeling Language (UML).
 UML is especially useful for showing how different components or objects interact in a system.
+Many teams also use tools that can generate ERD from SQL, helping data modelers reverse-engineer existing databases and refine outdated structures.

 They might start from scratch based on business needs (top-down) or work from the data you already have (bottom-up).
 Either way, their overarching goal is to create a solid foundation for data analytics, querying, and reporting.